Lakshminarayananc/agile-web-development-report/report.md

 ### Proposal for another course: Working as an agile customer, 1 cp.

 The project customers wished for more guidance in preparing, monitoring and steering the project.

-Therefore we propose a creation of another course.
+This is a reasonable request, and we therefore propose a creation of another course.
 The students of this course would work as customers on the Agile Web Development course.
 The name of the course would be "Working as an agile customer" and its size one credit point.

 The course would consist of lectures, a workshop, and the project work.
-The workshop would consist of lectures and prioritizing and
+We would prepare The workshop would

 Another reason why this course is needed comes from our experience in the software industry.
 The weakest link of a software project is often the customer.
 Many a project would benefit from having a customer who knows how to monitor progress and how he can (and cannot) help the project.

 The department should recognize the importance of training software project customers.
-First step towards this would be creation of a course, even a small one, for just teaching the principles of working as a customer for a software project.
+First step towards this would be creation of a course, even a small one, for this purpose.

 Appendix